-Have A Salad – One of the best menus to have is salad Not only will it fill you up and then you'll consume fewer calories overall, but it will also give you a hefty dose of antioxidants which are heart healthy.
-Be sure to ask your waitress to hold the croutons and cheese which will further reduce your caloric load.
+Have A Salad – One of the best menus is a salad.
+Not only will it fill you up, and then you’ll consume fewer calories overall, but it will also give you a hefty dose of heart-healthy antioxidants.
+Be sure to ask your waitress to hold the croutons and cheese, which will further reduce your caloric load.
 Also, choose your dressing wisely.
-Avoid cream based dressings and go for the vinegar based ones.
-You too have the option of using vinegar and olive oil which is heart healthy.
+Avoid cream-based sauces and go for vinegar-based ones.
+You, too, can use vinegar and olive oil, which is heart-healthy.

 Don’t Order An Appetizer Unless Necessary – Do you know that some appetizers have more calories and fat than the main track?
-Plus, many appetizers are fried and served with heavy sauces which will add to your intake of saturated fat as well as trans fats and calories.
-It's not a healthy way to start your meal.
+Plus, many appetizers are fried and served with heavy sauces, which will add to your intake of saturated fat and trans fats, and calories.
+It’s not a healthy way to start your meal.

 Don’t Overeat – Today, many restaurants are serving larger quantities of food than in the past.
 If this is the case, put aside a share of your entree at the beginning of the meal to take home with you.
 If you remove it from your plate before you start eating, you’ll be less tempted to overeat.

-Say “No” To Sugary, Fatty Desserts - Instead, endure for a low fat or low carbohydrate dessert selection such as a low carb cheesecake.
-These are wise choices for the health conscious eater and still allow you to end the meal on a sweet note.
-If a healthy dessert option isn't available, try a cup of coffee with skim milk to help satiate your desire for something sweet.
+Say “No” To Sugary, Fatty Desserts – Instead, endure for low fat or low carbohydrate dessert selection such as a soft carb cheesecake.
+These are wise choices for the health-conscious eater and still allow you to end the meal on a sweet note.
+If a healthy dessert option isn’t available, try a cup of coffee with skim milk to help satiate your desire for something sweet.

 The next time you go out for dinner, keep the above tips in mind.
-You will be surprised how many calories you are able to slash out of your meal just by putting the right menus!
-Happy healthy eating!
+You will be surprised how many calories you can slash out of your meal just by putting the proper menus!
+Happy, healthy eating!